roboseb/pokemetrics/README.md

     Pretty easy work styling most of the buttons since I can just copy and paste the zelda btn format and css/JS take care of the rest.

+November 20th, 2023

+    Styling, mobile layout, and fix the issues when hosted on github.
+That's what I've got left I think.
+Now that I'll be doing four hours of work per day it should be done pretty quick.
+Then the promotion and the video.

 --To-Do--

 DONE-basic inputs